-7 Robinson and Garrett, A Commentary, 2:216.
+&lt;sup>7 Robinson and Garrett, A Commentary, 2:216.

-9 JSP, D2:92, quoting JS History, vol. A-1, 155.
+&lt;sup>9 JSP, D2:92, quoting JS History, vol. A-1, 155.

-10 Robinson and Garrett, A Commentary, 2: 222.
+&lt;sup>10 Robinson and Garrett, A Commentary, 2: 222.

-path-smooth out the rough places, fill in the holes, build bridges where needed, etc. It was a call to go to work.

-2 keys of the kingdom of God are committed unto man.
-Without the keys, meaning the authority directly from God, there is no way to make this all work.
-Other churches have tried to make changes, reform doctrines and practices, and otherwise follow the pattern in the Bible for hundreds of years, but none of them had the authority from God to do so.
-Only using the priesthood keys given by the Lord will the work roll forth to fulfill the prophecy of Daniel (see Daniel 2:34-45).
-See also Matthew 16:19.

-2 the stone which is cut out of the mountain without hands.
-Joseph Smith taught in 1830 that the stone, referred to in Daniel 2:35 and 44, is not a rock rolling down a mountain, but is actually a divine millstone, put on an axle and turning to grind the kingdoms of the world, just as a millstone crushes grapes or olives to extract juice or oil, or wheat to make flour.
-Unlike a normal millstone, this one grows as it does its work, getting larger and larger until it fills the earth, consuming all worldly kingdoms and powers.11
+Unlike a normal millstone, this one grows as it does its work, getting larger and larger until it fills the earth, consuming all worldly kingdoms and powers.

-3 prepare ye the supper of the Lamb.
+- 3 prepare ye the supper of the Lamb.
 From Revelation 19:9.
-The marriage supper of the Lamb is a reward to the righteous, given after the arrival of Jesus the Bridegroom (Matthew 25:1-13), while the contrasting "supper of the great God" is a day of judgment for the wicked (see Revelation 19:17-21).

-4 Pray unto the Lord, call upon his holy name.
-Prayer is a commandment at all times, not just when we have needs or when it might be convenient.

-5 that his kingdom may go forth.
-One thing we are counseled to pray for is for God's kingdom to grow and spread all through the earth.

-5 that the inhabitants thereof may receive it.
-Secondly, we should pray that the world's people will receive the kingdom, thus enlarging it and keeping them from judgment at Christ's coming "in the brightness of his glory."

-6 may the kingdom of God go forth, that the kingdom of heaven may come.
-The kingdom of God is on the earth already; the kingdom of heaven is what comes with Christ's glorious advent.
-Men set up the former under God's direction; the latter is only established by God personally.

-6 for thine is the honor, power and glory, forever and ever.
-The word "honor" is not found in the Matthew version of this; instead it says "for thine is the kingdom."
+The marriage supper of the Lamb is a reward to the right-eous, given after the arrival of Jesus the Bridegroom (Matthew 25:1-13), while the contrasting "supper of the great God" is a day of judgment for the wicked (see Revelation 19:17-21). - 4 Pray unto the Lord, call upon his holy name.
+Prayer is a commandment at all times, not just when we have needs or when it might be convenient. - 5 that his kingdom may go forth.
+One thing we are counseled to pray for is for God's kingdom to grow and spread all through the earth. - 5 that the inhabitants thereof may receive it.
+Secondly, we should pray that the world's people will receive the kingdom, thus enlarging it and keeping them from judgment at Christ's coming "in the brightness of his glory." - 6 may the kingdom of God go forth, that the kingdom of heaven may come.
+The kingdom of God is on the earth already; the kingdom of heaven is what comes with Christ's glorious advent (also v.
+5).
+Men set up the former under God's direction; the latter is only established by God personally. - 6 for thine is the honor, power and glory, forever and ever.
+The word "honor" is not found in the Matthew version of this; instead, it says, "for thine is the kingdom."
 But in Revelation 4:11, 5:13, and 19:1, the three characteristics (among others) of honor, power, and glory are attributed to the Lord.
-Likewise, "forever and ever" is not a phrase found in the Bible but is in the Book of Mormon 9 times and in the Doctrine and Covenants thirty-four, this being the third.
+Likewise, "forever and ever" is not a phrase found in the Bible but is in the Book of Mormon nine times and in the Doctrine and Covenants thirty-four, this being the third.

 In just a few short verses, the Prophet demonstrated how his life was thoroughly based in scripture.
-In six short verses, he referenced Isaiah, Daniel, Matthew, and Revelation, paraphrasing and combining them in a new and unique way to come up with a doxology and prayer that teaches and praises at the same time.
+In six verses, he referenced Isaiah, Daniel, Matthew, and Revelation, paraphrasing and combining them in a new and unique way to come up with a doxology and prayer that teaches and praises at the same time.
 It provides an image of the Church that is bold and vast, taking the few hundred members in 1831 and extending that to an institution that fills the whole earth.
-Such doctrine of the kingdom of God rolling forth and filling the earth got him arrested for treason and finally murdered in Carthage.12 But it created an institution that runs by revelation and manifests the hand of God, and is preparing itself and the earth for the coming kingdom of heaven.
+Such doctrine of the kingdom of God rolling forth and filling the earth got him arrested for treason and finally murdered in Carthage.
+But it created an institution that runs by revelation and manifests the hand of God and is preparing itself and the earth for the coming kingdom of heaven.